 This is the maintenance schedule with associated service intervals for the Kawasaki ZRX1200, Kawasaki’s retro (even at the time) muscle bike.
-It is the successor to the ZRX1100, though nothing like the ZRX1200 came for a little (the Z900 and Z1000 series were quite different).
+It is the successor to the ZRX1100, though nothing like the ZRX1200 came for a little while (the Z900 and Z1000 series were quite different).

 The Kawasaki ZRX1200 is part of the Kawasaki Z series manufactured in Japan from 2001 until 2007.
 It was sold in the US until 2005 and Europe until 2007.
 It was updated in 2008 with a six-speed transmission, fuel injection and still sold in Japan as the ZRX1200 DAEG model until 2016.